sleephawk/adventure-game/README.md

 - [x] create a for loop once the scenes are created
 - [x] refactor for loop so that we have one function creating the scenes rather than looping the functions
 - [x] erase chapter logic and commit to a one-chapter system
+- [ ] Look at the scene moving logic and move functions to main
+- [ ] Create simplified sleep function/ simpler timeout
+- [ ] change song file for opening, save for win-endings
+- [ ] solve home button
+- [ ] return colours to normal if in 0 area

   - [ ] create logic for changing text on ending (good and bad)
   - [ ] create skip button if you have already been sent back to the beginning

 - [ ] create dice percentage rolls and map them to the chances (maybe a story chance object?) !MOST IMPORTANT

-  - [ ] fix undefined dead end issue (8,9,10) !MOST IMPORTANT
+  - [ ] work out why option is undefined for 8,9,10, even though button remains.
-  - [ ] Create a trigger scene object or enum, for which the specific special numbered scenes that trigger music or graphics are named.
+  - [ ] Create a trigger scene object or enum, for which the specific special numbered scenes that trigger music or graphics are named. -[x] colour changes

+    - [ ] animation changes

   - [ ] Music module

     1 [ ] Create or source music
     2 [ ] search for folie & create fx
-    3 [ ] create volume bar graphic
-    4 [ ] Create a module that starts and plays music depending on the current chapter and scene.
+    3 [ ] Create a module that starts and plays music depending on the current chapter and scene.

 ## APIs & Processing